-Thermochemistry involves a study of heat and energy-related to various physical transformations and chemical reactions.
-A reaction may absorb or release energy and phase change may include the same namely boiling and melting.
+Thermochemistry involves the study of heat and energy related to various physical transformations and chemical reactions.
+During the reaction, energy can be absorbed ( endothermic) or it can be released( exothermic).
 Thermochemistry is mainly concerned with a change in energy mainly regarding an exchange of energy of a system with its surroundings.

 It is a system wherein the exchange of energy and matter takes place with the environment.
 Example: A vessel of hot water.

 It is a system which can exchange only energy and not matter.

 It is a system which cannot exchange matter or energy with the environment.